 Why Breast Cancer Is Dangerous

 Breast cancer becomes a very dangerous cancer if it is left alone.
 Lymph nodes, the small organs that clear waste from the body, surround the breast at several points.
 If cancerous breast cell tissue is cleared into these lymph nodes, there is a chance of the cancer metastasizing (or spreading to other parts of the body).
 Any other cancer can form because of this, depending on each individual, and any spreading of cancer cells is a risky sign.
 If different parts of the body are unable to function properly due to the metastasis, the system may have to shut down, causing severe damage and possibly death.
 The best way to prevent metastasis from occurring is to get routine breast screenings and take actions before breast cancer becomes a bigger problem, including surgery, chemotherapy, radiation, or any other course of treatment your doctor sees fit to prescribe you.

 There are several foundations that are dedicated to finding a cure for breast cancer.
 The best thing we have come up with so far is to take preventative measures, including eating healthy diets, avoiding heavy metals (at jobs or even in cigarettes), and exercising regularly.
-With no cure to cancer yet, United Energy Workers Healthcare is also here to help those covered under EEOICPA and RECA to manage your cancer, the side-effects of your drug therapies, and offer grief counseling services.
+With no cure to cancer yet, United Energy Workers Healthcare and Four Corners Health Care is also here to help those covered under EEOICPA and RECA to manage your cancer, the side-effects of your drug therapies, and offer grief counseling services.
 If you know someone who worked directly or indirectly for the DOE who now has breast cancer, don’t hesitate to call and see if you qualify for these services.
 (800) 314-2383